quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Given a population of haplotypes, we assume that each has been genotyped at the same collection of biallelic loci and each harbors *de novo* mutations that have been partitioned by $k$-mer context (Figure @fig:distance-method).
 At every locus, we calculate a cosine distance between the aggregate mutation spectra of haplotypes that inherited either parental allele.
 Using permutation tests, we then identify loci at which those distances are larger than what we'd expect by random chance.
-To account for polygenic effects on the mutation process that might be shared between BXDs, we also regress cosine distances against the genetic similarity between haplotype groups at each marker, and assess significance using the fitted residuals (which we call the "adjusted" cosine distances) (*Materials and Methods*).
+To account for polygenic effects on the mutation process that might be shared between BXDs, we also regress the cosine distance at each marker against the genetic similarity between haplotype groups, and assess significance using the fitted residuals (which we call the "adjusted" cosine distances) (*Materials and Methods*).

 Our method's power is primarily limited by the initial mutation rate of the $k$-mer mutation type affected by a mutator allele and the total number of *de novo* mutations used to detect it (Figure {@fig:simulations}).
 Given 100 haplotypes with an average of 500 *de novo* germline mutations each, IHD has approximately 90% power to detect a mutator allele that increases the C>A *de novo* mutation rate by as little as 20%.